Chile: How to get to Easter Island – Anthropology and Rapa Nui Culture

 Home to six million Chilenos, Santiago is an economic and cultural powerhouse and the launching point of your anthropological adventure.
 Meet with a former dancer in the Chilean ballet folklorico, take in incredible cityscapes atop Cerro San Cristobal, enjoy a meal of empanadas in the trendy Barrio Lastarria district and practice your Spanish from the Plaza de Armas to La Chascona, the home of Chilean poet Pablo Neruda.
 Then, travel to Valparaíso for your first taste of Chile and the sea.
 Work with anthropologists and educators to learn about Chilean demographics and cultures.
+Visit the Chilean National Congress and discuss contemporary public policy challenges with experts.
 As you explore university campuses, rolling hillsides and the historic quarter of the seaport city of Valparaíso, begin to understand the origins of Rapa Nui culture.
 Head inland to a small Chilean community and live with a local family.
 Prepare pastel de choclo, corn pie and empanadas with your hosts.
 Take a day trip to the Colchagua Valley and practice Spanish with new friends.
 Next, fly to Easter Island and become an amateur anthropologist.
 Work with experts to uncover the mysteries of this remarkable island in the middle of the Pacific.
 Visit the iconic Moai statues, learn Rapa Nui words and phrases, interview and record stories from elders.
 At journey’s end, return to Santiago to visit familiar neighborhoods and present stories of the Rapa Nui people in English and Spanish for your final project.

 Orientation in Santiago